Canon M6 vs Olympus E-PL9

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The M6 and the E-PL9 are similar in the sense that neither of the two has a viewfinder.
 The images are, thus, framed using live view on the rear LCD.
 That said, the M6 can be equipped with an optional viewfinder – the EVF-DC2.
 The table below summarizes some of the other core capabilities of the Canon M6 and Olympus E-PL9 in connection with corresponding information for a sample of similar cameras.

 One feature that differentiates the E-PL9 and the M6 is in-body image stabilization (IBIS).
-The E-PL9 reduces the risk of handshake-induced blur with all attached lenses, while the M6 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.Both cameras have an articulated rear screen that can be turned to be front-facing.
+The E-PL9 reduces the risk of handshake-induced blur with all attached lenses, while the M6 offers no blur reduction with lenses that themselves do not provide optical image stabilization.Both cameras have an articulated rear screen that can be turned to be front-facing.
 This feature will be particularly appreciated by vloggers and photographers who are interested in taking selfies.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, the E-PL9 is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).